Iowa State vs. Texas Tech NCAA Football Odds, Plays and Insights | November 13, 2021

 Texas Tech Stats and Trends

-- Texas Tech is 4-4-1 against the spread and 5-4 overall in games when it puts up more than 18.2 points.
+- Texas Tech is 4-4-1 against the spread and 5-4 overall in games when it records more than 18.2 points.

-- This season the Red Raiders have turned the ball over 16 times, five more than the Cyclones' takeaways (11).
+- The Red Raiders have turned the ball over five more times (16 total) than the Cyclones have forced a turnover (11) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.